wp-plugins/currently-reading/readme.txt

 2. Toggle the "Use Google API" option
 3. Find the eBook on Google's Books Web Page and use its ISBN

+**I Get an *Image Not Available* Image on My Blog Instead of the Book Cover, and Clicking It Gives Me a Google 404 Error**

+You will only see this if you are *not* using the Google Books API or the if you are and it failed back to the previous system for some reason.

+Double-check the ISBN you used; it's either wrong or Google does not have an entry for the book referenced.

-**Are you planing to insert other sources than Google Books to the Currently Reading widget?**
+**Are You Planning to Insert Other Sources Than Google Books to the Currently Reading Widget?**

 I'll have a look into supporting Amazon, though they do make you jump through hoops to use their API (which is the reason I settled on using Google Books to start with).

-**Is there a way to get this plugin to do a library of all of your books into WordPress?**
+**Is There a Way to Get This Plug-In to Do a Library of All of Your Books Into WordPress?**

-It's not currently possible with this plugin, no.
+It's not currently possible with this plug-in, no.

 I'll give it a bit of thought and see if I can extend it to do that; but it will most likely need the creation of an alternate plugin to do that.